 P1 (5.10+) - Climb up a short bit of smooth slab to a couple bolts before moving left onto a steep face with two parallel cracks protected by five or so bolts between the two cracks.
 If you're tall, stretch across both cracks.
 If you're shorter, stick to the right crack most likely.
 Climb the cracks to an obvious ledge and bolted anchor.
 This pitch is awesome and is one of my favorites at EPC.
 You get some slab, jamming, a nice hueco pocket, some lay-backing and some stemming all in one pitch.

-P2 (5.9-) - Climb the slabby face/arete past six or seven bolts to the chain anchor at the top.
-Watch out for tiny cactus in one obvious hold!
+P2 (5.9-) - This is the 2nd pitch of Remember the Alamo.
+Climb the slabby face/arete past six or seven bolts to the chain anchor at the top.

 Rappel the route to get down.